 Create an arc between two edges

-If you need create an arc between two edges you can use SketchUp native tools for that.
+If you need to create an arc between two edges you can use SketchUp native tools for that.

-Because you read this article you know all the needed information to draw a smooth arc on the corner of
+Because you read this article you know all the needed information to draw a smooth arc on the corner of edges.

-However, there is a simple plugin that will help you a lot with that.
+But, there is a simple plugin that will help you a lot with that.

-SketchUp round edges extension.
+Check this SketchUp round edges extension

 - select two edges